Kyiv Metropolitan - The Most Punctual Subway in the World

 When I was dating someone in my late teens, I would have to take two subway trains to get home.
 I knew that the last train on both lines would arrive at the interchange stations Maidan Nezalezhnosti and Khreschatyk exactly at 12:20 am, so I would be staying by the 3rd door in the first car to be the first one to get off the train, jump on the escalator and run as fast as I could to catch the train on the second line.
 It would take me about 20-30 seconds door to door.

-Little did I know that there was the last last train, about 20 minutes after the last one, that would "collect" those who missed their last train.
+Little did I know that there was the last train, about 20 minutes after the last one, that would "collect" those who missed their last train.
 How many of you knew about this?

 At rush hour, the gap between trains on Line M1, the busiest one in Kyiv, is 45-60 seconds.
-And what's amazing is that it's always fluent, no backlogs or delays unless something serious happened.
+And what's amazing is that it's always fluent, with no backlogs or delays unless something serious happens.
 The drawback though - you can get hit by closing doors once the time is up (each train has about 20-30 seconds for passengers to get on and off, no exceptions).

 Speaking about getting hit.
 These turnstiles have always scared me to death.
-I've even developed a habit a long time ago to hold them with my hands while passing through the gate.
+I even developed a habit a long time ago to hold them with my hands while passing through the gate.
 It's so fast and unpredictable, so I can't imagine how many men lost their reproductive organs to these torture machines (hope none).

 All the maintenance is done between 1 am and 5 am when there are no passengers (hey, Toronto, what do you say about your frequent train suspension on weekends due to maintenance?).

-In Soviet Union, a city would be eligible to receive a subway system if it had over 1 million people.
-Despite huge losses during the WWII, Kyiv was still over 1 million, and therefore got the subway back in 1960.
+In the Soviet Union, a city would be eligible to receive a subway system if it had over 1 million people.
+Despite huge losses during WWII, Kyiv was still over 1 million and therefore got the subway back in 1960.

 Most stations in Central Kyiv are deep underground.

-"Arsenalna" is the deepest station in the world -105.5 m / 346 ft below surface!
+"Arsenalna" is the deepest station in the world -105.5 m / 346 ft below the surface!
 In operation since 1960 (the first picture of "Arsenalna" below is from Wikipedia).

 Not only do most of the stations look like a masterpiece or a museum, but also the subway was and still is a bomb shelter in case of a nuclear war.
 The station below is called "Universytet", in operation since 1960.